How-To

 The 100-meter rating puts the Oura Ring at the top of the smart ring category.
 The Samsung Galaxy Ring matches it with an equivalent 10 ATM rating under ISO 22810.
 Both rings handle identical water scenarios equally well.

 Among fitness trackers and smartwatches, the Oura Ring's rating matches or exceeds most competitors.
-The Apple Watch Ultra series remains the only mainstream wearable with actual dive certification (EN13319), making it the only option for scuba use.
+The Apple Watch Ultra series is one of the few mainstream wearables with actual dive certification (EN13319) – alongside dedicated dive computers like the Garmin Descent series – making certified devices the only safe option for scuba use.
 The Oura Ring matches the Ultra's depth number on paper, but without dive certification, it cannot be considered safe for the same activities.

 The bottom line: the Oura Ring is one of the most water-resistant wearables available, but it is not waterproof.
 Understanding that distinction – and how it maps to warranty coverage – is the difference between a covered replacement and an out-of-pocket purchase.